SHAH-X/Brand_Exploration/README.md

 * Dataset : Twitter's Dataset about tweets related to Starbucks with 1600 tweets and 15 features

-* Tools and Models Used : This project was completed Python programming.
+* Tools and Models Used : This project was completed Python programming and Tableau.
 The algorithm implemented in the project was Sentiment Analysis, Topic Modelling, Geo-spatial Analysis and Time-series analysis.

 * Feature Selection and Engineering: Generated important features using the available data, which is useful for conducting the analysis.